-We are working with partners to agree whether a fourth edition should be prepared in spring and looking at different ways to distribute these to manage costs.
+We are working with partners to agree whether a fourth edition should be prepared in spring 2023 and looking at different ways to distribute these to manage costs.
+Partners are keen to proceed but this depends on securing funding.

 2.2 Living Well North Tyneside Website